GeorgeDavila/QuantumMatrixProductStates/README.md

 All code written from scratch solely and entirely by George Davila with guidance from Prof. Eduardo Mucciolo on Matrix Product States.

 Some data samples included as text files for introductory purposes.
-Made to be be easy yo insert your own data, any and all data import is specified at beginning of each program, simply rewrite these lined according to your preferred data import method.
+Made to be easy to insert your own data, any and all data import is specified at beginning of each program, simply rewrite these lined according to your preferred data import method.